 - Due to Union regulations, we regret that we cannot consider any child who is fourteen years of age or older.
-This includes any child who will turn fourteen in this calendar year (before January 1, 2020).
+Children must be born after 1/1/2006 and before 11/14/2014 to be eligible to audition.
 Community Ensemble auditions, for those ages 14 and up who would like to take part in our 2020 production, will take place in the spring of 2020.

 - Parents are not allowed to attend or observe their child’s audition or callback.

 - Parents and children should both be aware that there are very few roles available.
 We see over 120 children each year, and our casting policy is based on many factors, some of which are beyond a child’s control.
 Please make it clear to your child that it is absolutely not a personal failure if they do not receive a role.